kurator-org/kurator-ffdq/README.md

 # kurator-ffdq

-A library that provides support for using the FFDQ framework for making data quality assertions.
+A library that provides support for using the TDWG BDQ bdqffdq: framework for making data quality assertions.

 [![DOI](https://zenodo.org/badge/72672241.svg)](https://zenodo.org/badge/latestdoi/72672241)